NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 # CLI Interface

-The command line interface (CLI) provides an external user inteface accessible through a serial port or ethernet connection.
+The command line interface (CLI) provides an external user interface accessible through a serial port or ethernet connection.
 Both interfaces are operational simultaneously allowing users to use one or both interfaces.
 The serial port is accessible through the JTAG/USB interface using a USB micro cable connected to J26 on the [BytePipe Hardware Development Kit](../../docs/hardware/hdk/hdk.md).
 [Tera Term](https://download.cnet.com/Tera-Term/3000-2094_4-75766675.html) is the preferred serial terminal operating at 115200 baud.

 ![cli_01](docs/cli_01.png)